The Main Things

 When my eyes are open, I can see God moving around me.
 I can feel the strength he gives me to face each challenge that comes my way.
 I can rest in the knowledge that he has his army fighting my battles and he is working all things out for my good.
 I can see his light guiding me towards the next step of my journey.

-Just like with Elijah, God doesn’t speak to me in a terrible blast of flying rocks or in an earthquake or in a fire. “”The Lord said, ‘Go out and stand on the mountain in the presence of the Lord, for the Lord is about to pass by.’
-Then a great and powerful wind tore the mountains apart and shattered the rocks before the Lord, but the Lord was no in the wind.
+Just like with Elijah, God doesn’t speak to me in a terrible blast of flying rocks or in an earthquake or in a fire.
+“The Lord said, ‘Go out and stand on the mountain in the presence of the Lord, for the Lord is about to pass by.’
+Then a great and powerful wind tore the mountains apart and shattered the rocks before the Lord, but the Lord was not in the wind.
 After the wind there was an earthquake, but the Lord was not in the earthquake.
 After the earthquake came a fire, but the Lord was no in the fire.
 And after the fire came a gentle whisper.”
 1 Kings 19:12

 God often speaks to me in a whisper – a faint breeze of truth and light that flits through my mind.
 I have to stop, concentrate and reach out to catch it.

+If I’m not careful, it’s gone.
 If I’m not purposefully opening up my spiritual eyes and mind, the spark moves on.
 And I’m left wandering, ‘When God is going to answer my prayer?
 When will I see him move?’

 Do you ask yourself these questions?
 Are you listening for his whispers?